Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series

 TRAINER’S ROOM

-Mets: C Tomás Nido was activated from the IL He had been sidelined since Aug.
+Mets: C Tomás Nido was activated from the IL has been reinstated from the IL.
+He had been sidelined since Aug.
 13 for an unspecified reason, which usually is COVID.

 Yankees: DH Giancarlo Stanton, sidelined since July 23 because of left Achilles tendinitis, anticipates returning to the Yankees’ lineup on Thursday when New York starts a trip at Oakland. … RHP Scott Effross was placed on the 15-day IL, retroactive to Sunday, with a strained right shoulder.
 RHP Clarke Schmidt was recalled from Triple-A Scranton/Wilkes-Barre.